The Site Setup interface enables Site and Super Admins to manage a number of important site settings, including:

 NOTE: If you have microsites, navigate to the Site Setup for each one and enter your GTM key.
 This applies the tracking code to your main community site and all additional sites.

-This is where Super Admins can control which features/settings Site Admins are able to access/change on the Site Setup page.
+- This is where Super Admins can control which features/settings Site Admins are able to access/change in this interface.

 NOTE: If your organization licenses the Microsites module, you'll want to configure these settings for each Microsite or, better yet, update your Microsite template.